slt666666/RILStEp/README.md

 RILStEp(Recombinant Inbred Lines Stepwise Epistasis analysis) package is the epistasis analysis tool.
-This package enables to detect the epistatic relationships between SNPs for RIL population by comparison of 2 models based on bayes factor.<br> first model : only QTL effects. second model : QTL effects & epistasis effects.
+This package enables to detect the epistatic relationships between SNPs for RIL population by comparison of 2 models based on bayes factor.<br> publication: Not yet

 ## Installation